Helpful Products for Whelping

-: Gives the puppy an energy boost to stimulate nursing and give them extra calories to survive.
+: Gives the puppy an energy boost to stimulate nursing and extra calories to survive.

 Brewer’s Yeast & Garlic

-: Add to the mother’s food to stimulate their appetite after whelping, giving them the calories necessary to produce enough quality milk.
+: Add to the mother’s food to stimulate her appetite after whelping, giving her the calories necessary to produce enough quality milk.

 Oral Cal Plus Gel

 : Use labeled dose when whelping starts.
 Repeat any time whelping is perceived to be slowing down.

-: Great tool for giving milk replacer to puppies or kittens when they need the supplements in the first 4 week.
+: Great tool for giving milk replacer to puppies or kittens when they need supplements within the first 4 weeks.

 : The small puppy should be given NurseMate once a day for a week, and orphans should get it twice a day for 2 weeks.
 Plus, give it any time the puppy is off with GI issues, twice a day until cured.

-: This liner is washable and can be removed, cleaned, and returned to the whelp box.
+: This liner is washable and can be removed, cleaned, and returned to the whelping box.
 Most wash it at 1 week and weekly until weaned.
 You can wash often, but do not disturb the litter too much the first week after they are on the ground.
-Mom will keep it clean, but there is some amniotic fluid that will be on the material.
+Mom will keep it clean, but there will be some amniotic fluid on the material.

-: Is used to disinfect around the litter and on the whelping box.
+: Use to disinfect around the litter and on the whelping box.
 It keeps infection and fungal numbers down.
 Also good for cleaning mom if needed or on a baby that needs to be cleaned up.

 : People say it is optional, but you need to cover up to protect mom from your skin bacteria!
-They can be used to examine mom if a baby is in the canal or a puppy you are drying and getting the membranes off of.
+They can be worn to examine mom if a baby is in the canal or if you are drying off a puppy and getting the membranes off.
 When the fast work of a new baby is over, you just strip them off and toss them.

 : These new products are plastic clamps that clamp on the umbilical easily and stop the leaking of blood while baby is sealing the umbilical vessels.
 The clamps crimp the cord and stop umbilical infection from getting into the baby.
 They are a real lifesaver on newborn puppies.